-Option Likely Cumulative Environmental Effects Likely Cumulative Economic Effects Likely Cumulative Social Effects 1.
+Ор tion Likely Environmental Effects Likely Economic Effects Likely Social Effects 1.
 Do not accommodate additional projected growth Efficient use of existing land resources, with opportunities to enhance existing urban environment associated with SUN approach.
 Opportunities for growth could be missed through lack of additional employment land being allocated.
 No provision for additional housing, leading to lack of housing opportunities and additional pressure on adjoining areas.
-2. Accommodate additional projected growth within the existing urban area th within the As above, but loss/ compromising of assets such as open space and cultural heritage resources.
+2. Accommodate additional projected growth within the existing urban area As above, but loss/ compromising of assets such as open space and cultural heritage resources through land take and intensification of development.
 Potential loss of employment land leading to reduced capacity to respond to future growth.
 Loss of economic opportunities to adjacent areas.
 Potential over-burdening of services and transport network, although this would be location-specific.
 Decline in overall quality of life is likely.
-3. Allocate land for an urban extension Area A Greenfield land-take, and potential increases in emissions associated with car-based travel, associated both with the development and from outside.
-Sites of Local Interest for Nature Conservation and cultural heritage affected.
+3. Allocate land for an urban extension Greenfield land-take, and potential increases in emissions associated with car-based travel, associated both with the development and from outside.
+Various sites of Local Interest for Nature Conservation and cultural heritage affected, but potential to protect and enhance these through masterplanning.
 Additional employment land, either as part of a mixed use development or stand-alone will provide opportunities for existing residents in adjacent areas, and the potential for future economic growth of the City.
-Service provision clustered at Mere Green (including health services, shops and schools) could provide the basis for complementary provision at this location.
-Butlers Lane railway station, for example, could provide a focus for sustainable travel to Sutton Coldfield, Birmingham and Lichfield.
-Supplementing the currently limited open space provision in the vicinity would demand particular attention as part of any development.
-Area B Greenfield land-take, and potential increases in emissions associated with car-based travel, associated both with the development and from outside.
-Flood risk associated with part of the site.
-Sites of Importance for Nature Conservation and Sites of Local Interest for Nature Conservation and cultural heritage affected.
-Additional employment land, either as part of a mixed use development or stand-alone will provide opportunities for existing residents in adjacent areas, and the potential for future economic growth of the City.
-Service provision clustered at Mere Green, Sutton Coldfield and Reddicap Heath (including health services, shops and schools) could provide the basis for complementary provision at this location.
-Four Oaks and Sutton Coldfield railway stations lie approximately 2km to the west but could be focal points for sustainable travel.
-Open space provision in the vicinity is reasonable (Sutton Park for example) but would demand particular attention as part of any development.
-Area C Greenfield land-take, and potential increases in Additional employment land, either as part of a mixed use Bounded by the existing urban edge and the A38, this area has access
+Opportunities and uncertainties associated with infrastructure and service provision, much dependent upon scale and masterplanning proposals (e.g. mix of development).
+Opportunities for use of existing railways stations as the focus of sustainable travel, for example, and green infrastructure to enhance local provision and mitigate impacts.
+Uncertainties associated with pressure on existing services, transport impacts and local character, both locality-specific and cumulatively.